Avoid This Costly Mistake In YOUR Church Capital Campaign!

 Before you dismiss the above comment and click away, allow me to explain why this is true.

-Conventional wisdom, and my personal experience in capital fundraising, indicate that all but the most experienced of churches will raise about only one-half of what they would have raised with the help of an experienced outside coach/consultant.
+Conventional wisdom, and my personal experience in church capital campaigns, indicate that all but the most experienced of churches will raise about only one-half of what they would have raised with the help of an experienced outside coach/consultant.
 While the discrepancy in money raised gets huge when talking about larger churches, let’s consider a small to moderate sized church with a $350,000 income from tithes and offerings.
 A 50% decrease in contributions to a 3-year capital campaign could easily represent unrealized giving on the order of $250,000 over a three-year period.
 Even a conservative 20% decrease in giving to a campaign of this size could easily reduce giving $125,000 or more.

-For the sake of argument, let’s be conservative and say that the results of the do-it-yourself capital campaign in this example was reduced by a relatively small percentage of only around 10%, resulting in a net negative impact of just $70,000.
+For the sake of argument, let’s be conservative and say that the results of the do-it-yourself church capital campaign in this example was reduced by a relatively small percentage of only around 10%, resulting in a net negative impact of just $70,000.
 If the campaign consultant was going to cost $20,000, it’s plain to see that running a do-it-yourself campaign was very expensive.

 You did not save $20,000 by not hiring a consultant; it COST you at least $70,000!
 And if your campaign results were more in line with the industry average (these are very conservative numbers), it probably cost you far more.